u3a-siteworks-development/.github/profile/README.md

 Siteworks has a [developer forum](https://u3awpdev.org.uk/) including more detailed [instructions](https://u3awpdev.org.uk/viewtopic.php?t=193) than those in the following paragraphs.

+## Devlopment of the software
 The plugins and theme are open source and licensed under [GPL](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) for public use.
+Development of the software is carried out by members of this u3a-siteworks-development GitHub Organisation.
+Everyone in the team has at least write access and some have administration access.
+If a member of the team feels they need more access rights, then they may request any administrator to change them.
+All development team guidance and procedures are held in [the documentation repository](https://github.com/u3a-siteworks-development/u3a-siteworks-documentation).

 ## Trying Siteworks for yourself